 - The probability that the end product will deliver the return expected.

 Obviously, collaboration is absolutely critical before making these decisions to make sure you end up with the right portfolio.

-In the end, your portfolio should have a healthy mixture of risk and reward and should meet internal requirements.
+In the end, your portfolio should have a healthy mixture of risk and reward and meet internal requirements.

-5. Test And Adapt
+5. Test and Adapt

-What adaptation means is quite different for every company, as it should be, but it’s generally a good idea to test your new portfolio with a few stakeholders, taking feedback as needed.
+What adaptation means is quite different for every company, as it should be, but it’s a good idea to test your new portfolio with a few stakeholders, taking feedback as needed.

-Tips To Achieve Project Portfolio Management Success
+Tips to Achieve Project Portfolio Management Success

 Once your portfolio has been rolled out, it can be difficult to see where to go from there.
 Here are a few tips for achieving success:

-- Don’t be afraid to cancel projects if they no longer align with company strategy.
+- Don’t be afraid to cancel projects if they no longer align with company strategy

-- Simplify time and task management for project team members, ensuring they have the freedom and flexibility to capture task and time data as necessary.
+- Simplify time and task management for project team members, ensuring they have the freedom and flexibility to capture task and time data, as necessary

 - Prioritize data accuracy and access to data.
-A delay in getting data can impinge on your decision-making ability, as well as your ability to comply with regulatory requirements.
+A delay in getting data can impinge on your decision making ability, as well as your ability to comply with regulatory requirements

 - Use the right tools to keep on track and simplify the process.
-For example, if you give your project team the ability to submit timesheets remotely or allow stakeholders to keep track of project status, it can save you a lot of time.
+For example, giving your project team the freedom and flexibility to capture task and time data can improve the accuracy of your portfolio performance metrics.

-Benefits Of Project Portfolio Management
+Benefits of Project Portfolio Management

-Project portfolio management has many benefits, which include:
+PPM offers many benefits, which include:

 - better decision making